31 Fairview Street

 IVC New England is in the News: Stories through the years!

 Who knew so many Holy Cross grads were part of IVC?
-Numerous alumni speak to their experience with IVC in the Winter 2012 edition of Holy Cross Magazine in a feature article: “Living the Mission.”
-In 2016-2017, 15 Holy Cross alums and others affiliated with the college served as volunteers, regional council members or spiritual reflectors with IVC New England.
-There are currently 42 volunteers in New England and 19 regions nationally.
+Numerous alumni speak to their experience with IVC in the Fall, 2021 edition of Holy Cross Magazine in a feature article on pages 46-67: “Living the Mission.”
+In one recent year, 23 Holy Cross alums and others affiliated with the college served as volunteers, regional council members, staff or spiritual reflectors with IVC New England.
+There are currently more than 50 volunteers in New England and 20 regions nationally.

 This article in Jesuit Magazine spotlighted the relationship between volunteers and reflectors working in the northeast region.

 If you would like more information on the Ignatian Volunteer Corps, or would like to volunteer or support our volunteer program in New England, please contact regional director Dave Hinchen via email or at 617-571-3838.